| Commander

 raised in Estelline, SD and along with his brother,

 Bill, attended the United States Naval Academy.
+Jim left the Academy to

 attend South Dakota State University in Brookings, and graduated